 Their selection of food, drinks and other items tend to be more traditionally Japanese focused when compared to 7/11.
 However, they are quite renowned for their selection of Family Mart Fried Chicken or ‘Famichiki’, which is indeed tasty and fresh.

-The Family Mart multi-function printer is a personal favourite of mine, and one I often use for work or play.
-A simple download of the PrintSmash app, for iOS or Android, is all you need to print documents and other media from your phone.
-Of course, you can also use the printer for copies, scans and other functions.
+The Family Mart multi-function printer is a personal favourite of mine and one I often use for work or play.
+A simple download of the PrintSmash app, for iOS or Android, is what you need to print media and documents from your phone.
+Of course, you can also use the printer for copies, scans and other functions too.

 You can find out more about Family Mart on their English website here.

-Originally an American company, exists today as a Japanese corporation, also with a large number of stores in Tokyo and greater Japan.
+Originally an American company, Lawson exists today as a Japanese corporation.
+And of course, it also has a large number of stores in Tokyo and greater Japan.
+The word ‘ローソン’ is the common term used for the store.

 Lawson offers free WiFi and ATMs which enable you to access cash from foreign banks via your cash card.
 There are also a few central Tokyo stores where you can exchange foreign currency for Japanese Yen.

-Lawson uses the Ponta card system for their loyalty program, and you can use this to accumulate points and be eligible for campaigns across many other stores like Lawson 100, Natural Lawson, HMV and more.
+Lawson uses the Ponta card system for their loyalty program.
+Similar to other stores, you can use this to accumulate points and be eligible for campaigns across many of their network of branches.
+Stores like Lawson 100, Natural Lawson, HMV and more form part of their range.

 For more information about Lawson and their network of branches, you can visit their main English website here.

-Of course, there are a handful of other chains and outlets that can be found scattered across Japan including Daily Yamazaki, Newdays (JR Station convenience store outlets), Circle K and Mini-Stop.
-Expect these to all have the same basic range of items and services as the main 3 chains mentioned above, albeit with subtle differences in specific products and brands.
+In actual fact, there are many kinds of convenience stores brands in Japan.
+This includes outlets like the Daily Yamazaki, Newdays (JR Station convenience store outlets), Circle K and Mini-Stop.
+Expect these to all have the same basic range of items and services as the main 3 chains mentioned above.
+Albeit, with subtle differences in specific product ranges, services and brands.